 Are umbilical cord blood and umbilical cord tissue stem cells different than other types of stem cells?

 Yes.
-Umbilical cord blood and umbilical cord tissue stem cells are the “most immature,” available form of stem cells that are gentecally unique to your baby and to your entire family.
+Umbilical cord blood and umbilical cord tissue stem cells are the “most immature,” available form of stem cells that are gentecally unique to your baby.
 Umbilical cord blood and umbilical cord tissue derived stem cells are also free of controversy associated with embryonic stem cells, another type of stem cell.
 Storing these cells essentially stops the clock and prevents aging and damage that would normally occur to cells as they age.
 A third type of stem cells is adult stem cells, such as those found in bone marrow.
 Bone marrow stem cells are “older” stem cells, and are less desirable as a treatment option because they are less readily available as they more difficult to harvest (involves putting the donor’s life at risk and they are associated with poorer treatment outcomes.

 Bone marrow is more difficult to obtain because: